Japanese Market Modestly Lower () | aktiencheck.de

 dpa-AFX

-TOKYO (dpa-AFX) - The Japanese stock market is modestly lower on Thursday amid thin volume, tracking the negative cues from Wall Street.
+TOKYO (dpa-AFX) - The Japanese stock market, which resumed trading after a three-day holiday, is modestly lower on Monday despite the positive cues from Wall Street on Friday.

-The major exporters are lower.
-Toshiba is declining more than 1 percent, Panasonic is lower by 1 percent, Canon is down 0.2 percent and Sony is edging down 0.03 percent.
+Among the major exporters, Toshiba is declining 0.7 percent, Panasonic is losing 0.6 percent, Canon is down 0.2 percent and Sony is lower by 0.1 percent.

-In the oil space, Inpex is adding 0.5 percent, JX Holdings is advancing 0.8 percent and TonenGeneral Sekiyu is gaining 0.6 percent.
-Shareholders of JX Holdings and TonenGeneral Sekiyu have approved the merger of the two companies in a deal that will create Japan's largest oil distributor.

-TDK Corp. will buy U.S.-based chip maker InvenSense for about $1.3 billion.
-However, shares of the electronics maker are declining more than 1 percent.
+In the oil space, Inpex is lower by almost 2 percent and JX Holdings is down more than 1 percent.

+Shares of Mitsubishi Heavy Industries are rising 0.5 percent despite news that the company's first commercial jet is likely to be delayed for a fifth time.

-Among the other major gainers, Konami Holdings is rising almost 4 percent and Advantest is rising more than 2 percent.
-Meanwhile, Olympus is losing more than 4 percent and Sumitomo Mitsui Trust is down 3 percent.
+Among the other major gainers, Konami Holdings is rising almost 4 percent, Olympus Corp. is gaining more than 3 percent and DeNA is higher by almost 3 percent.

+Meanwhile, Taiyo Yuden and KDDI Corp. are losing more than 2 percent each.

-In the currency market, the U.S. dollar traded in the mid 117 yen-range on Thursday.
+In the currency market, the U.S. dollar traded in the lower 117 yen-range on Monday.

-On Wall Street, stocks closed modestly lower Wednesday on profit taking, after the gains seen in the previous session lifted the Dow and the Nasdaq to new record closing highs.
-Some traders may have already been away from their desks, looking to get a head start on the looming holiday weekend.
+On Wall Street, stocks closed modestly higher on Friday in choppy trading as many traders were away from their desks with Christmas on the horizon.

-The major European markets turned in a lackluster performance on Wednesday.
-While the French CAC 40 Index dipped by 0.3 percent, the U.K.'s FTSE 100 Index and the German DAX Index ended the day near the unchanged line.
+The major European markets closed roughly flat in light pre-holiday trading on Friday.
+While the German DAX Index edged down by 0.1 percent, the U.K.'s FTSE 100 Index and the French CAC 40 Index both inched up by 0.1 percent.

-Crude oil futures fell Wednesday after government data showed an unexpected build in U.S. oil inventories.
-WTI crude-oil futures for February delivery fell $0.81, or 1.5 percent, to settle at $52.49 a barrel on the New York Mercantile Exchange.
+Crude oil prices rebounded from early losses Friday, holding above $53 ahead of the Christmas break.
+WTI oil for February rose $0.07 or 0.1 percent to close at $53.02 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX